L-Mario564/osu-tournament-stats/README.md

 # osu-tournament-stats

-An npm package that makes getting bracket and qualiifer stage stats for osu! standard tournaments much easier.
+An npm package that makes getting bracket and qualifier stage stats for osu! standard tournaments much easier.
 Intended for use in websites made for these tournaments.

 ### Features
 - Supports solo and team tournaments of any team size